Tom Swift IV: Production

 In 1985, the Stratemeyer Syndicate was sold to Simon & Schuster after the death of Harriet Adams three years earlier.
 Shortly afterwards, the publishers launched spin-offs of mainstays Nancy Drew and The Hardy Boys with The Nancy Drew Files in 1986 and The Hardy Boys Casefiles in 1987.
 These series were aimed towards a more mature audience, and were successful; at their height, the series published a new title every month.

 In 1990, Simon & Schuster decided to launch a fourth Tom Swift series, to capitalize on the success of the more mature spin-offs.
 However, unlike the Files and Casefiles series - which were handled by book packager Mega-Books, the new Tom Swift series was handled by Byron Preiss Visual Publications.
-Like he previous two Tom Swift series, this series' protagonist is Tom Swift Jr., the son of Tom Swift Sr. and Mary Nestor.
+Like the previous two Tom Swift series, this series' protagonist is Tom Swift Jr., the son of Tom Swift Sr. and Mary Nestor.
 However, this series combined elements from both Tom Swift Jr. and the 1980s Tom Swift series in making their new Tom Swift.

 Ultimately, the new Tom Swift series struggled to match the success of its counterparts, even when a crossover spin-off of its own with the Casefiles series was launched.
 The series ended in 1993, with thirteen titles and two cross-over books being printed.